BrajamohanDas-afk/React-Js/React-course-me/React-Basic/react-basic.md

 - It is a cleaner way to make request to the backend.
 - It is a npm package
 - In place of `fetch` we can use `axios.get()`

+---

+## Async Await
+- It is a better way to use the promise
+- To use `async await` in `useEffect()` we have to create a new function to use it